Marine One: Initial contracting effort

+Cost overruns and cancellation

-By March 2008, the previously estimated $6.1 billion cost of the 28 helicopters had increased to $11.2 billion.
+By March 2008, the previously estimated $6bn cost of the 28 helicopters had increased to $11bn.
 Government officials were surprised to discover that each VH-71 would cost $400 million, more than the cost of one Boeing VC-25 "Air Force One" airplane.
 Lockheed Martin blamed the Navy for the cost overruns, saying that more than 1,900 extra requirements were added to the project after the contract was signed.
 The Navy said no extra requirements were added.
-The company also cited the need to redesign the VH-71 to Navy standards, and an incomplete understanding by the Navy and Lockheed Martin of how much retrofitting the civilian aircraft would need to meet the White House's specifications.
+The company also cited the need to redesign the VH-71 to Navy standards, and an incomplete understanding by the Navy and Lockheed Martin of how much retrofitting the civilian aircraft would need.

-In June 2009, the VH-71 program was canceled because of these cost overruns, which had grown to more than an estimated $13 billion.
+In June 2009, the VH-71 program was canceled because of cost overruns, which had grown to more than $13bn.
 A Government Accountability Office report issued in March 2011 named three sources of cost overruns.
 First, asking for development at the same time as production led to extensive retrofitting of models that had just been built.
-Second, a complete review of the system's requirements was not made until four months after production started, and only then was it discovered that the VH-71's design could not meet the program's needs.
+Second, a complete review of the system's requirements was not made until 4 months after production started, and only then was it discovered that the VH-71's design could not meet the program's needs.
 Third, the Defense Department and the White House asked for excessive combat and communications capabilities.

+Marine Corps contract revival

 Shortly after the program's cancellation, the Marine Corps restarted the program.
 This time, instead of running development and production concurrently, the Corps created an Initial Capabilities Document (ICD), which more clearly outlined the aircraft's requirements.
 The Department approved the ICD in August 2009, naming it the VXX Helicopter Replacement Program.
 In February 2010, the Navy asked private industry for input in an Analysis of Alternatives (AOA) to meet the project's needs.
-Among the options the Navy suggested was purchasing a single aircraft but developing two versions on it.
-Another option raised by the AOA was to buy two different aircraft—a "civilian" version, with a bathroom, executive suite, and galley, and a "military" version, with complete command and control capabilities.
+Among the options the Navy suggested was purchasing a single aircraft but developing two versions.
+Another option was to buy two different aircraft—a "civilian" version, with a bathroom, executive suite, and galley, and a "military" version, with complete command and control capabilities.
 The AOA drew interest from more than two companies.
-These included Boeing, which told the press that either its CH-47 Chinook or its Bell Boeing V-22 Osprey could meet the AOA's requirements.
+These included Boeing, which told the press that either its CH-47 Chinook or its Bell Boeing V-22 Osprey could meet the requirements.
 Because the AOA contemplated a much longer process of design and production, the Navy said it intended to spend $500 million to keep the VH-3Ds and VH-60s flying.
-Boeing also said it could adapt the VH-71, if the Navy and Marine Corps wished.
+Boeing said it could adapt the VH-71, if the Navy and Marine Corps wished.

 In July 2013, the Department of Defense waived the requirement that companies build prototypes.
-The Department's analysis showed that the cost of making prototypes was unlikely to generate benefits.
-The Department said that it was proceeding with VXX development using an in-production aircraft with existing, proven systems.
-A draft request for proposals was released on 23 November 2012.
+The department's analysis showed the cost of making prototypes was unlikely to generate benefits.
+The department said it was proceeding with VXX development using an in-production aircraft with existing, proven systems.
+A draft request for proposals was released in November 2012.